2KangHo/2KangHo.github.io/_posts/2019/2019-03-14-HowToInstallHorovod.md

 ---
 layout: post
-title:  "How To Install Horovod on Ubuntu 18.04"
+title:  "How To Install Horovod with CUDA and NCCL on Ubuntu 18.04"
 date:   2019-03-14
 excerpt: "How To Install Horovod"
 feature: ../../posts/feature/2019-03-14-HowToInstallHorovod.jpg